-The Renaissance Village is a Gulf Wars department and Late Period Life (LPL) class area where we explore the Renaissance period through an immersive environment dedicated to A&S across Europe, Africa, and Asia.
+The Renaissance Village is a Gulf Wars department and Late Period Life (LPL) class area where we explore the Renaissance period through an immersive environment dedicated to A&S across the world from 1300-1600.
 In short, the Renaissance Village is a collection of period pavilions where artisans & scholars can demonstrate, share, and teach their particular skills & knowledge.
 We invite everyone to come by and see what’s happening any day – visitors, observers, and questions are always welcome!

 The Renaissance Village at Gulf Wars aims to foster scholarship within the various avenues of study within the Renaissance era which found its humble beginnings in 12th-century Italy and ignited again in the 14th-century before spreading northward through western Europe revolutionizing life and culture into the 16th-century and paving the way for the later Enlightenment period.
 We offer a wide array of classes ranging from health & hygiene, fashion, general political history, social history, material culture, gender, economic, and military history as well as hosting special events and artisan demos.

 The Ca’ d’Oro Italian Salon is located in the Renaissance Village class area at Gulf Wars.
 It is based on the historical salon concept, specifically the 15th-century Italian Salon where artists, poets, musicians, philosophers, nobility, and courtiers would have gathered to pass the time away from the scrutiny of church or state.
-We emulate those “unsupervised intellectuals” at our living history Salon, and we celebrate all the “Renaissances” of history.
+We emulate those “unsupervised intellectuals” at our living history Salon.

 - Department Head GWXXIX: Giata Magdalena Alberti